stigkj/chef-apt-cyg/README.md

 These are the high level steps to get a Windows machine ready for using chef-aptcyg:

-1. Download and install cygwin (obviously)
+1. Download and install Cygwin (obviously)
 2. Install additional packages needed by chef
     * make
     * gcc-core